-Anyway, what needs to be done, has to be done!
-I was telling my dilemma to a friend from the Dominican Republic and she spilt the beans about this traditional beauty treatment that all her countrywomen swear by to make nails stronger: Add a little bit of fresh, chopped garlic to a bottle of clear nail polish and let sit for a week; then polish your nails with this concoction.
+I was telling my dilemma to a friend from the Dominican Republic.
+And she spilled the beans about this traditional beauty treatment that all her countrywomen swear by to make nails stronger: Add a little bit of fresh, chopped garlic to a bottle of clear nail polish.
+Let sit for a week then polish your nails with this concoction.

-She actually had a bottle on hand and insisted on applying it for me, despite my phobia of chasing people away with the garlicky smell.
-Know what?
-The smell actually disappeared in just 10 minutes.
-And my nails haven’t chipped once since I applied this “polish” 5 days ago β which is truly a rarity!
+And my nails haven’t chipped once since I applied this “polish” 5 days ago — which is truly a rarity!
 I now have a pod of garlic marinating in OPI’s Natural Nail Base Coat.
-Will report back on the long term results soon.
+And will report back on the long-term results soon.

 What’s your go-to nail remedy?
 And how often do you actually give your nails some serious love and care?